-If there’s one thing everybody knows about divorce, it’s that they can cost a lot of money—between legal fees, court fees, and the apportionment of assets, the process of separating from a partner entails real financial changes in your life.
-Here’s how to begin preparing for it.
+If there’s one thing everybody knows about divorces, it’s that they can cost a lot of money—between legal fees, court fees, and the apportionment of assets, the process of separating from a partner entails real financial changes in your life.
+Here are some financial planning tips and advice to get you started on your divorce preparations in Austin, Texas:

 - Find Your Financial Records

-Financial records—tax returns, bank statements, employment information, etc—are the story of your marriages’ financial health.
-It’s important to have this information ready going into a divorce so that you have a good sense of assets and liabilities—i.e money, property, or debts acquired during the marriage.
-Getting this information can take a long time, so start early.
+Be a smart planner and gather your financial records—tax returns, bank statements, employment information, etc—which tell the story of your marriages’ financial health.
+It’s important to have this information ready going into a Texas divorce case so that you have a good sense of assets and liabilities—i.e money, property, or debts acquired during the marriage.
+Getting this information and planning accordingly can take a long time, so start early.

 The divorce or custody proceedings will lay out a series of major financial changes, for better or worse.
 So while you might want to get cracking on adjusting life insurance beneficiaries, wills, retirements and such, these are actually part of the legal proceedings, and making any changes without the court’s blessing might lead to criminal contempt charges.
 Tread carefully, and ask your lawyer before you make a move.